List of Hollyoaks characters introduced in 2011: Dennis Savage

 Dennis Savage, played by Joe Tracini arrives on-screen on 15 November 2011.
 Tracini's casting was first publicised in July 2011, when his father, comedian Joe Pasquale, told the Cornish Guardian of his involvement.
 Entertainment website Digital Spy later confirmed the casting and revealed that Dennis is a new member of the already established Savage family.
-Tracini revealed via his Twitter account that he began filming in August and also filmed a spot in the Hollyoaks opening titles.
-A spokesperson refused to release any advance storyline information about Dennis, but stated that Tracini has "great comic timing" for the role.
+Tracini revealed via his X, (then known as Twitter) account that he began filming in August and also filmed a spot in the Hollyoaks opening titles.
+A spokesperson did not release any advance storyline information about Dennis, but stated that Tracini has "great comic timing" for the role.

 Soap opera magazine Inside Soap later revealed Dennis' relation to the rest of the Savage family, as being a cousin of Liberty (Abi Phillips), Dodger (Danny Mac) and Will Savage (James Atherton).
 Dodger is not pleased to see his cousin and does not want him living in his caravan.
 Dodger convinces Texas Longford (Bianca Hendrickse-Spendlove) and Leanne Holiday (Jessica Forrest) to let Dennis move in with them.
 Digital Spy said Dennis arrives being "confident and full of beans" and said he looks likely to "cause a stir".

 In January 2012, series producer Emma Smithwick told Inside Soap that Dennis would be leaving for a small period of time.
 Smithwick said that on his return, she see Dennis and his family "having a bigger place in Hollyoaks".
 She also revealed that she couldn't get enough of Tracini because of the "charisma and great comic timing" he brings to the role.
 Tracini told Inside Soap that Dennis temporary exit storyline begins when he receives an offer for a two-month work placement in India.
 As Dennis is "quite taken" with Leanne he decides to let her know in case she wants him to stay.
 Tracini said that Leanne has been "using" Dennis to make Matt jealous.
 Leanne is "forced to admit facts and Dennis doesn't take the revelation too well".
 Kate White from Inside Soap said that Dennis had "injected originality, laughs and much-needed kookiness back into the show".
 White said that she could not wait until Dennis was back on-screen making "his next move".
 For his portrayal of Dennis, Tracini earned a nomination for "Best Comedy Performance" at the 2012 British Soap Awards.
 Tracini was later nominated for "Funniest Male" at the 2012 Inside Soap Awards.

 On 24 April 2014, it was announced that Tracini had quit the show.
 Dennis's departure aired on 21 November 2014.